serverpod/serverpod_docs/docs/05-deployments/02-deploying-to-gce.md

 ![Create private keys](/img/gcp/2-private-key.jpg)

 The key is now downloaded to your computer.
-Rename the key to `credentials.json` and place it in your Serverpod's server directory under `gcp/terraform/`.
-E.g., the whole path would be something like `myproject_server/gcp/terraform/credentials.json`.
+Rename the key to `credentials.json` and place it in your Serverpod's server directory under `deploy/gcp/terraform_gce`.
+E.g., the whole path would be something like `myproject_server/deploy/gcp/terraform_gce/credentials.json`.

-### Enabling APIs
-To deploy your serverpod, you must enable a set of APIs on Google Cloud.
-You can find which APIs are enabled or enable new ones by going to _APIs & Services_ > _Enabled APIs & Services_.
-These are the APIs that you should enable:

-- Artifact Registry API
-- Certificate Manager API
-- Cloud DNS API
-- Cloud Resource Manager API
-- Compute Engine API
-- Service Networking API
-- sqladmin API (prod)

 ## Set up your domain name
 The Terraform script automatically handles your subdomains, but you must manually set up your domain zone in Google Cloud Console.
 This setup is also helpful if you want to add other things to your domain, such as email, or associate your domain with a website not hosted by Serverpod.

+### Register your domain
+__If you already have a domain that you want to use, you should skip this step and continue at: [Create a DNS zone](#create-a-dns-zone)__

+Start by activating the required APIs for managing your domain.
+First, navigate to _Network services_ > _Cloud DNS_ and activate the service.
+Then navigate to _Network services_ > _Cloud Domains_ and activate it.

+Once _Cloud Domains_ is active, click the _Register Domain_ button.
+Search for the domain name you want to use and add it to your cart.

+In the DNS configuration, let Google's DNS servers manage the domain and connect it to a new DNS zone.
+Follow the steps to verify your email with Google Domains if needed.

+Your domain will automatically be verified with Google, but you must add your service account email as verified by Google's Webmaster Central.
+This step is required to be able to create SSL certificates for your domain.

+Go to the Google Webmaster Central: [https://www.google.com/webmasters/verification](https://www.google.com/webmasters/verification)

+Select your newly registered domain.
+Then, click _Add an owner_.
+Enter the email from the service account that you created earlier.

+Now, skip ahead to [Deploy your Serverpod code](#deploy-your-serverpod-code)

 ### Create a DNS zone
 Go to _Network Services_ > _Cloud DNS_, then click _Create Zone_.
 Create a public zone for your domain name.
 Take note of the name you assign to the domain name zone, you will need it when you configure the Terraform scripts.